-While the hard iron and soft iron distortions of a given component in a system may remain quite stable over time, normally this distortion signature will change over temperature.
-Therefore, no matter how stable a heading sensor is over temperature, it is usually necessary to recalibrate as the temperature changes since the magnetic distortion signature of the host system will change over temperature.
-One way the SeaTRAX helps with this issue is by allowing the user to save up to 8 sets of calibration coefficients, so that as the temperature changes a magnetic calibration coefficient set matching the new temperature can be used in the SeaTRAX.
+Consequently, no matter how stable a compass is over temperature, it is wise to recalibrate over temperature since the magnetic signature of the host system will change over temperature.
+The SeaTRAX helps accommodate this issue by allowing the user to save up to 8 sets of magnetic calibration coefficient sets, so different calibration coefficients can be generated and loaded at different temperatures.